bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

     p = figure()
     p.circle(x='x_values', y='y_values', source=source)

-In order to use a ColumnDataSource with a plotting function, you need to pass at least these three arguments:
+To use a ColumnDataSource with a plotting function, you need to pass at least these three arguments:

 * ``x``: the name of the ColumnDataSource's column that contains the data for the x values of your plot